zainnadeem/objc-BlackJack-ios-0616/README.md

 2. Refactor the `processPlayerTurn` and `processHouseTurn` methods into a single method that accepts a `FISBlackjackPlayer` argument and uses the same logic to offer a turn to both players.

 3. Refactor the `houseWins` method to accommodate the possibility of a "push" (when both the House and the Player have blackjack hands).
-Can you accomplish this while returning a `BOOL`? (*Probably not.*) Should the method still be called `houseWins` after you've changed the way it works?
+Can you accomplish this while returning a `BOOL`? (**Hint:** *Probably not.*) Should the method still be called `houseWins` after you've changed the way it works?

 3. Add additional "seats" to the game, meaning, add additional `FISBlackjackPlayer` instances.
 Will you add them as properties, or convert the `player` property into an array of players?
 Remember that Blackjack is scored individually against the house, but all of the players are dealt from the same deck.
 If you've added players to the "table", do you need more cards in the deck?
 Casinos usually run blackjack games with triple (3) or sextuple (6) decks shuffled together.
 How can you alter the `FISCardDeck` class to accommodate this?